 All symptoms and skin findings should always evaluated with a thorough consultation and physical examination for an accurate diagnosis and treatment plan in order to exclude any underlying serious condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Melasma?
-Would like to schedule an appointment with an internationally recognized, top dermatologist in NYC, Dr. James Taft of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.
+Would like to schedule an appointment with an internationally recognized, top dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC office for consultation with cosmetic and laser dermatologist.